jarun/nnn/README.md

 nnn can use the default desktop opener at runtime.
 It also comes with `nlay` - a customizable bash script to handle media types.
 It adds new navigation options, enhanced DE integration, a disk usage analyzer mode, comprehensive file details and much more.
 Add to that a huge [performance](#performance) boost.
 For a detailed comparison, visit [nnn vs. noice](https://github.com/jarun/nnn/wiki/nnn-vs.-noice).

-Follow the instructions in the [quickstart](#quickstart) section and see how nnn simplifies those long desktop sessions.
+Follow the instructions in the [quickstart](#quickstart) section and see how nnn simplifies those long desktop sessions...
+If you want to edit a file in vim with some soothing music in the background while referring to a spec in your GUI PDF viewer, nnn got it!
+All from the same terminal session.

 Have fun with it!
 PRs are welcome.
 Check out [#1](https://github.com/jarun/nnn/issues/1).